microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/05_Operator.md

 If in your results, if the replica_server_name is mssql2-0 for the PRIMARY, you will need to edit the **failover.yaml** file.
 If not, you can skip to the next step.

 The **failover.yaml** file declares how to manually trigger a failover to another replica but is setup so you must specify which replica to target as the new primary.
 The workshop was built so that **mssql2-0** would be the new primary.
 In some rare cases, **mssql2-0** might have been chosen as the original primary.
-If this is the case, you need to edit this part of the **failover.yaml** file and change the name **mssql2-0** to **mssql3-0**
+If this is the case, you need to edit this part of the **failover.yaml** file and change the name **mssql2-0** to **mssql3-0**.
+This section is near the bottom of the failover.yaml file.

 <pre>
 - {name: MSSQL_K8S_AG_NAME, value: ag1}